 Working with a slow Internet connection can be frustrating.
 It can also decrease the productivity of your team.
 For companies that operate in multiple offices, have high data usage, or handle sensitive customer information is vital that your Internet speed has sufficient bandwidth.
 The average small business needs about 25 Mbps of download speed and 3 Mbps of upload speed.
-If you have more than ten people working in your office or run many high-bandwidth activities, you’ll need more speed.
+You’ll need more speed if you have more than ten people working in your office or running many high-bandwidth activities.
 Here are some examples of how much bandwidth different online activities use:

 • VoIP calls: 1 Mbps per person